NoobinatorYT/saturnskidbot/README.md

 You already have Developer mode and stuff setup.
 So, right click a user, and click Copy ID

+INSTALLATION:

+go to nodejs.org and install the 8.4 version of it, and make sure it was installed PROPERLY

+Open the Cmd Prompt or Powershell and do C:\Users\(youruser)\ and save it wherever you want to save it to.
+Say git clone https://github.com/DonaldJermaneTrump/saturnskidbot.git and it should save.

+Go in the folder where you saved these bot files, right click, and click Open Cmd Prompt or Open PowerShell, and say the following. npm i discord.js --save

+After that finishes, say npm i ms --save

+and after that, npm i randomcolor --save

 That's all you need for your bot!